- This commment is unpublished.· 04/09/2023@David Hello again,

-Other animals that might be considered pets in other countries such as birds, rodents and rabbits, fish, reptiles, etc. need an export sanitary certificate from the country of origin and a special import permit from Senasa which must be applied for before coming to Peru.
+Other animals that might be considered pets in other countries such as birds, rodents, and rabbits, fish, reptiles, and so forth need an export sanitary certificate from the country of origin and a special import permit from Senasa which must be applied for before coming to Peru.
 Additional permits are required to bring animals that are under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) into Peru.

 Above mentioned recommendations are given to our best knowledge reflecting the current Peruvian regulations.
 As these sometimes change quickly and without prior notice, we highly recommend checking the veterinary regulations shortly before your travel with the nearest Peruvian consulate and / or Senasa.

 As soon as you made it through customs, you end up in the international arrivals area where in pre-Covid times you were greeted by masses of people wanting to pickup other passengers or all sorts of vendors who tried to get you into a special taxi, to sell you tours or anything else.
 For some people, a very disturbing and annoying experience, especially after a long flight and when visiting Peru for the first time.

 Today, even after the strict Corona measures were canceled and the public is allowed back into the airport building, the international arrivals area is still sort of quiet and much better organized than before Covid.
 However, the former chaos inside the airport was just relocated to the area behind the exit doors in the parking lot.
 So, it's still highly recommended to plan ahead how you get from the airport to town.